- Who can apply for scholarships through the Community Foundation?

 How do I know if I'm eligible?

-Please read the criteria carefully for each scholarship you are interested in to determine eligibility.
-Scholarships are sorted by availability to either high school students only, adult students only, and some are eligible for both high school and adult students.
+Information on each scholarship is also available on our website.
+Scholarships are sorted by availability to either high school students only, adult students only, and some are open to both high school and adult students.

 How do I apply?

-Simply follow this apply now link.
+Simply follow the apply now link.
 You will choose your own login credentials.
 Please keep them in a safe place.
 This will allow you to log in and out as much as you want so you can complete your application at your own pace.
-If you applied to us last year, your login credentials should still work.
+If you applied to us in a previous year, your login credentials should still work.
+If you're a previous applicant and have forgotten your password, please contact us and we can reset it for you.

 When are applications due?